isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-deal-with-moles-in-your-yard/index.md

 While moles don't typically feed on plants themselves, their search for insects and grubs can cause significant secondary damage to your garden and lawn.

 Dealing with moles requires persistence and often a multi-pronged approach.
 There's no single magic bullet, and what works for one person might not work for another.
-Understanding [mole](https://pestpolicy.com/how-can-you-tell-if-you-have-moles-in-your-yard/) behavior and employing a combination of deterrents, traps, and habitat modification are key to reclaiming [your](https://pestpolicy.com/how-to-grow-broccoli-in-your-vegetable-garden/) yard from these elusive excavators.
+Understanding [mole](https://pestpolicy.com/how-can-you-tell-if-you-have-moles-in-your-yard/)behavior and employing a combination of deterrents, traps, and habitat modification are key to reclaiming [your](https://pestpolicy.com/how-to-grow-broccoli-in-your-vegetable-garden/)yard from these elusive excavators.

 This guide will explore effective strategies to manage and eliminate moles, helping you restore the beauty and integrity of your outdoor space.